acntech-archive/docker-jdk/README.md

-# docker-jdk8
+# docker-jdk
-Docker image with JDK 1.8, based on the ubuntu:16.04 image
+Docker image with Oracle JDK, based on the ubuntu:16.04 image